-There is nothing, that I can think of, that could be more horrifying then when rotten floor boards give way under the weight of a horse and the horse falls through.
+There is nothing, that I can think of, that could be more horrifying than when rotten floor boards give way, under the weight of a horse, and the horse falls through.

 I've been hauling horses for thirty years and never had a floor buckle under a horse, but I have heard about it.
 Every situation I've heard about involved rotten floor boards.
 Dry rot will rob wood of its integrity while the wood appears stable.

 Horses weigh anywhere from 800 to 3,000 pounds.
 That is a lot of weight; weight that doesn't stand still when it's traveling.
-There's stomping and jostling the entire ride.
+There's stomping, and jostling, the entire ride.
 The floor must be strong to avoid a break through.
-Once a horse breaks through, whether it be one hoof or a section of his body, he will have to be put down at the scene.

 Lift the Rubber Mats Regularly

 Acceptable and Unacceptable Flooring